 Sawana is a kebele (village) in the region of Odo Shakisso in Guji.
 It is here that Wodessa Yachisi and his family own and and run the Guji Highland Estate.
-This organic semi-forest farm separates coffee lots based on the different areas of the estate, but they also work with and buy coffee cherries from growers located in the areas around the estate as well.
+This organic semi-forest farm separates coffee lots based on the different areas of the estate, and also work with and buy coffee cherries from growers located in the areas around the estate as well.
 Coffee from the estate is combined with coffee from the farmers to make community specific selections like this offering from Sawana.

 In the year 2000, Wodessa Yachisi went into a joint venture setting up the well known Mormora Coffee Estate in Guji.
 12 years later Wodessa and his family wanted to do it all again, and established the Guji Highland Estate.
 The estate was set up on 250 hectares of forested land not too far from Moromora.
 When first established in 2012, Guji Highland preserved the upper canopy of the forest and created what is known as a semi-forest coffee production.
-The preservation of the old growth trees coupled with excellent organic production systems make this estate a standout in the world when looking for sustainable coffee ecosystems.
-The Guji Highland Estate also provides organic coffee production training and services to the small-holder growers they work with to further establish best farm practices for the area.
+The preservation of the old growth trees coupled with excellent organic production systems make this estate a standout in the world when looking at sustainable coffee ecosystems.
+The Guji Highland Estate also provides organic coffee production training and services to the small-holder growers they work with.
+This allows them to further establish best farm practices for the area.

 Concord Grape, Bakers Chocolate, Lemon

 This is not your wild or funky natural coffee.
 This is a soft sweet- cleaner profile natural from Ethiopia.
 The sweet grape notes and chocolate combined with other berries and bright fruits, but are not overpowering- allowing a light lemon citrus acidity to carry the profile.